-D.9.1 If a member of the Council has moved a motion which has been referred from the Council to any Committee or Sub-Committee, he/she has the right to attend the meeting at which it will be considered and if he/she attends, will have the opportunity to explain the motion.
+D9.1 If a member of the Council has moved a motion which has been referred from the Council to any Committee or Sub-Committee, he/she has the right to attend

-D.10 Attendance of Non-Members (other than ex officio members) at Committees, Sub-Committees or Working Groups
+D10.
+Attendance of Non-Members (other than ex officio members) at Committees, Sub-Committees or Working Groups

-D.10.1Any member of the Council may attend any Committee, Sub-Committee or Working Group of which he/she is not a member and may speak with the relevant Chairman's consent.
+D10.1 Any member of the Council may attend any Committee, Sub-Committee or Working Group of which he/she is not a member and may speak with the relevant Chairman's consent.
 He/she may not, however, move, second or vote on any motion.

-D.11 Decisions
+D11.
+Decisions

-- D.11.1 of the members of the Council present and voting unless the terms of reference of the committee or the law specifies otherwise.
-In the case of an equality of votes, the person presiding may use a second or casting vote, except in the case of full Council meetings (refer to terms of reference). - D.11.2The person presiding at a meeting of the Council, a committee or sub-committee shall have this second or casting vote, regardless of whether or not he/she has cast a vote on the matter.
+- D11.1 All questions to be settled by the Council or its committees or sub-committees are to be decided by a simple majority vote (one more than half the votes cast) of the members of the Council present and voting unless the terms of reference of the committee or the law specifies otherwise.
+In the case of an equality of votes, the person presiding may use a second or casting vote. - D11.2 The person presiding at a meeting of the Council, a committee or sub-committee shall have this second or casting vote, regardless of whether or not he/she has cast a vote on the matter.

-D.12 Mode of Voting
+D12.
+Mode of Voting

-- D.12.1Normally voting at meetings is by show of hands but, when five or more Members request it, a recorded vote or a secret ballot must be taken. - D.12.2The Chairman's declaration of the numbers of votes cast for or against a motion, is final. - D.12.3Where immediately after a vote is taken any member so requests, the minutes must record whether that member voted for, voted against or abstained from voting on the motion. - D.12.4Any vote on the annual Budget or Council Tax setting at a meeting of Council, and any amendments thereon, must be subject to a recorded vote.
+- D12.1 Normally voting at meetings is by show of hands but, when five or more Members request it, a recorded vote or a secret ballot must be taken. - D12.2 The Chairman's declaration of the numbers of votes cast for or against a motion, is final. - D12.3 Where immediately after a vote is taken any member so requests, the minutes must record whether that member voted for, voted against or abstained from voting on the motion. - D12.4 Any vote on the annual Budget or Council Tax setting at a meeting of Council, and any amendments thereon, must be subject to a recorded vote.

-D.13 Questions from Members of the Council
+D13.
+Questions from Members of the Council

-- D.13.1There will be a period of question and answer (for a time at the discretion of the chairman) to each portfolio holder, Chairmen of the Scrutiny, Planning and Licensing Committees. - D.13.2Where any information asked for or required by a questioner is contained in a convenient document (which is for the Chairman of the Council to decide) if the questioner is referred to that document, that will be deemed an adequate reply. - D.13.3Where the reply to any question cannot conveniently be given orally, it will be sufficient for the answer to be circulated to the members of the Council with, or in advance of, the minutes of the meeting at which the question is asked.
+- D13.1 There will be a period of question and answer (for a time at the discretion of the chairman) to each portfolio holder, Chairmen of the Scrutiny, Planning and Licensing Committees. - D13.2 Where any information asked for or required by a questioner is contained in a convenient document (which is for the Chairman of the Council to decide) if the questioner is referred to that document, that will be deemed an adequate reply.

+D13.3 Where the reply to any question cannot conveniently be given orally, it will be sufficient for the answer to be circulated to the members of the Council with, or in advance of, the minutes of the meeting at which the question is asked.

-D.14 Confidential Proceedings of Committees
+D14.
+Confidential Proceedings of Committees

-- D.14.1When the press and public has been excluded from a meeting of a Committee or Sub-Committee in accordance with Standing Order D2.17 the business dealt with in their absence and the relevant reports and other documents, must be treated as confidential unless the matter becomes public either: - (a) upon presentation to the Council; - (b) by the publication of the minutes of the meeting, or a written summary as permitted by Section 100C of the Local Government Act 1972. - D.14.2In no circumstances may the following be disclosed: - (i) confidential information in breach of the obligation of confidence imposed and defined in Section 100A (3) of the Local Government Act 1972; - (ii)exempt information as defined in the Local Government Act 1972, so long as it continues to be exempt as defined in paragraph 12A of the Act.
+- D14.1 When the press and public has been excluded from a meeting of a Committee or Sub-Committee in accordance with Standing Order D2.17 the business dealt with in their absence and the relevant reports and other documents, must be treated as confidential unless the matter becomes public either: - (a) upon presentation to the Council;

+(b) by the publication of the minutes of the meeting, or a written summary as permitted by Section 100C of the Local Government Act 1972.

+D14.2 In no circumstances may the following be disclosed:

+(i) confidential information in breach of the obligation of confidence imposed and defined in Section 100A (3) of the Local Government Act 1972; (ii) exempt information as defined in the Local Government Act 1972, so long as it continues to be exempt as defined in paragraph 12A of the Act.

-D.15 Confidential Proceedings of Policy Committees
+D15 Confidential Proceedings at Policy Committees